pairing4good/tdd-react-18-template/README.md

 ## Approach

-This starter template standardizes coding standards, industry best practices and detects security vulnerabilities before code is committed to git.
-This provides fast automated testing feedback loops so teams can focus on solving problems.
+This starter template bootstraps your repository with: recommended coding standards, industry best practices and it also detects security vulnerabilities before code is committed to git.
+This template provides fast automated testing feedback loops so teams can focus on solving problems.

 ### Code Analysis